VerdanTech/Vdt-Webapp/README.md

 *This section contains a description of the problem VerdanTech is built to solve, and a list of goals for the solution.*

 Agriculture is a realm of production which is absolutely essential to our existence.
-Like all human activity, it takes place within an ecological system and the character of the exchanges of energy and materials those activities product creates a pathway our systems take within the broad ecological system of the earth.
+Like all human activity, it takes place within an ecological system and the character of the interaction between these systems has implications for how they will tend to evolve into the future.

+the exchanges of energy and materials those activities product creates a pathway our systems take within the broad ecological system of the earth.

 Our current mode of production is organized around fossil fuels.
 The extreme energy density of coal, oil, and gas is relied on to power machines and to synthesize fertilizer and pesticides.

+The Food and Agriculture Organization lists ten elements of agroecology(https://www.fao.org/agroecology/overview/overview10elements/en/) :

+Diversity: diversification is key to agroecological transitions to ensure food security and nutrition while conserving, protecting and enhancing natural resources.

+Co-creation of knowledge and transdisciplinary approaches for innovation

+Co-creation and sharing of knowledge: agricultural innovations respond better to local challenges when they are co-created through participatory processes.
+Synergies

+Synergies: building synergies enhances key functions across food systems, supporting production and multiple ecosystem services.
+Efficiency

+Efficiency: innovative agroecological practices produce more using less external resources.
+Recycling

+Recycling: more recycling means agricultural production with lower economic and environmental costs.
+Balance

+Resilience: enhanced resilience of people, communities and ecosystems is key to sustainable food and agricultural systems.

+Human and social value

+Human and social values: protecting and improving rural livelihoods, equity and social well-being is essential for sustainable food and agricultural systems.
+Culture and food traditions

+Culture and food traditions: by supporting healthy, diversified and culturally appropriate diets, agroecology contributes to food security and nutrition while maintaining the health of ecosystems.
+Land and natural resources governance

+Responsible governance: sustainable food and agriculture requires responsible and effective governance mechanisms at different scales – from local to national to global.
+Circular economy

+Circular and solidarity economy: circular and solidarity economies that reconnect producers and consumers provide innovative solutions for living within our planetary boundaries while ensuring the social foundation for inclusive and sustainable development.

 Like all human activity, it takes place within an ecological system.